 |Weight Class||Bantamweight, Flyweight|

-Henry "The Messenger" Cejudo is a retired 2-division UFC Champion(Bantamweight and Flyweight) with a professional MMA record of 16-wins and 2-losses.
+Henry "Triple C" Cejudo is a former 2-division UFC Champion(Bantamweight and Flyweight) with a professional MMA record of 16 wins and 3 losses.
 Cejudo has a black belt in Aikido and is the only person in history to win a UFC Championship and an Olympic Gold Medal.

 Henry Cejudo started his combat sports career in wrestling during his high school years.
 He won the freshman and sophomore titles in Arizona and won the Colorado State Championships during his junior and senior years.

 After graduating from high school, Cejdudo continued pursuing wrestling in college and focused on his international wrestling career.
 Cejudo went on to win the US National Championships in 2006 and 2007.
 He then won the Pan American Championships from 2006-2008, earned a bronze medal at the Wrestling World Cup, and won a gold medal at the Beijing Olympics in the Freestyle Wrestling 55kg category.

 Cejudo started training in MMA in 2010 and made his professional MMA debut in 2013 at WFF- Pascua Yaqui Fighter 4 against Michael Poe.
 He followed this up by defeating Sean Barnett at Gladiator Challenge and then fighting Anthony Sessions at WFF 10 for the vacant WFF Bantamweight Championship.
 He won the fight in the first round via TKO(punches) and then won his next 3-fights in the US regional circuit.